 In 2015, the FDA issued a national safety communication regarding heater-cooler devices, which have been linked to dozens of nontuberculous mycobacterial (NTM) infections in patients.
 The FDA issued an additional safety communication in June 2016 specifically noting Sorin’s Stockert 3T heater-cooler system had been directly implicated in the development of NTM infections in patients who had undergone open-chest cardiac surgery.

-On October 13 2016, in an update to its June 1, 2016 Safety Communication, the FDA provides additional information regarding Mycobacterium chimaera (M. chimaera) infections occurring in patients who had cardiothoracic surgeries in which the Stockert 3T Heater-Cooler System (3T) was used to warm or cool their blood.
+On October 13, 2016, in an update to its June 1, 2016, Safety Communication, the FDA provided additional information regarding Mycobacterium chimaera (M. chimaera) infections occurring in patients who had cardiothoracic surgeries in which the Stockert 3T Heater-Cooler System (3T) was used to warm or cool their blood.
 Of particular importance, the update supplies recommendations for health care professionals to assist in prevention of the spread of infection related to this heater-cooler device.
 To review the complete list of recommendations, click the link to see the updated FDA Safety communication.

-Mycobacterium chimaera (M. chimaera), a type of nontuberculous mycobacteria bacteria linked to Sorin Stockert 3T heater-cooler devices can cause infections that at one hospitals has carried a mortality rate of 50 percent in affected patients.
+Mycobacterium chimaera (M. chimaera), a type of nontuberculous mycobacteria linked to Sorin Stockert 3T heater-cooler devices can cause infections that at one hospital has carried a mortality rate of 50 percent in affected patients.